Cougar Hoops win WNCC Cougar Golf Classic

 There were 18 teams that participated in this year’s Cougar Golf Classic.

 There were also hole prize winners.
-The longest putt on hole 2 by a woman was Rachael Spitz, while the longest putt on hole 18 by a make went to Gable.
+The longest putt on hole 2 by a woman was Rachael Spitz, while the longest putt on hole 18 by a man went to Gable.

-The longest drive on hole 4 by a man went to Clarence Gealy while the longest drive on hole 10 by a women went to Kayla Redfern.
+The longest drive on hole 4 by a man went to Clarence Gealy, while the longest drive on hole 10 by a woman went to Kayla Redfern.

 The winner of the closest to the pin in two shots on hole 5 went to Dorcey, while the closest to the water on hole 9 went to Ty Wilson.
 The winner of the closest to the sand on hole 12 went to Mike Jones, while the closest to the pin on hold 13 was Daniel Lockard.